 Breathlessness is a feeling of being short of breath, wanting more air, or an inability to breathe comfortably or freely.

-Breathlessness is a symptom experienced intermittently or in advanced cases constantly, over many months or years, by people who have known chronic health conditions like Chronic Obstructive Pulmonary Disease (COPD includes Chronic Bronchitis and Emphysema), Asthma, Interstitial Lung Disease, and Congestive Heart Failure.
+Breathlessness is a symptom experienced intermittently or in advanced cases constantly, over many months or years, by people who have known chronic health conditions like chronic obstructive pulmonary disease (COPD includes chronic bronchitis and emphysema), asthma, interstitial lung disease (ILD), and congestive heart failure (CHF).

 Anxiety often manifests as a feeling of breathlessness.
 However, since this is one of the known and more serious symptoms of Flu and COVID, it can lead to unnecessary panic and significant stress, with adverse impact on health and wellness, and avoidable burdening of health facilities.